gtxaspec/wz_mini_hacks/README.md

 ---

+### IMP_CONTROL:
-IMP_CONTROL:  Tune various audio and video parameters supported by IMP.
-Only available when RTSP server is enabled, values are reset to default upon reboot.
+**Only available when RTSP server is enabled, values are reset to default upon reboot.**
+Tune various audio and video parameters supported by IMP.

 `cmd imp_control <command> <value>`